Image

 At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.

-Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Union, MO.
+Call (314) 900-HELP or contact us online for a case evaluation with an experienced Union, MO manslaughter defense attorney.

 View Service Areas